 This is why oftentimes you find yourself having a lot of mucus after you have drunk cold water.
 For the general public, this isn’t a big deal, but for singers, it can be a massive problem.
 The more mucus you have on your vocal cords the deeper your voice sounds, this is why you have a deeper voice in the morning, due to excess mucus.
 For more information about the morning voice and how to get rid of it check out my recent article How to get rid of morning voice? ( Fast and Easy ).

 The first reaction of your body when you drink cold water is to constrict the vocal cords in order to protect them.
 This is mostly due to the temperature of the water than anything else.
-If your vocal cords would not constrict than you would damage them which will make them prone to infections, which as a singer is probably the last thing you would want.
-The more constructed your vocal cords are the worse your voice will sound as your vocal code need some space to vibrate and to produce your voice.
+If your vocal cords would not constrict then you would damage them which will make them prone to infections, which as a singer is probably the last thing you would want.
+The more constricted your vocal cords are the worse your voice will sound as your vocal cords need some space to vibrate and to produce your voice.

 This is why when you drink cold water you find that your throat tenses up, it is due to the constriction of the vocal cords.
 If you are conscious about your singing then you are probably practicing every day, this puts a lot of pressure on your vocal cords, and add into the mix some cold water and you might even get an infection.